-According to Blockchain Demystified: The Next Database Management Evolution, in 2016, investments in blockchain startups touched $1.4 billion as the blockchain fever began to rise among the global industries—from insurance to healthcare.
+According to Blockchain Demystified: The Next Database Management Evolution, investments in blockchain startups surpassed $1.4 billion as the blockchain fever began to rise among the global industries—from insurance to healthcare.
 Even some governments attempted this novel technology for online voting purposes.

 So, what are the biggest benefits of this technology?
 Time savings, operational efficiency, and fast authentication.
 The uniqueness about blockchain is that it gains momentum from widespread use; in other words, the wider the blockchain network, the better its performance.